-Figure 3-21 illustrates the signals associated with the completer request interface of the core.
+Figure 3-15 illustrates the signals associated with the completer request interface of the core.
 The core delivers each TLP on this interface as an AXI4-Stream packet.
 The packet starts with a 128-bit descriptor, followed by data in the case of TLPs with a payload.

-Figure 3-21: Completer Request Interface Signals
+Figure 3-15: Completer Request Interface Signals

-The completer request interface supports two distinct data alignment modes.
+The completer request interface supports two distinct data alignment modes, selectable in the Vivado IDE.
 In the Dword-aligned mode, the first byte of valid data appears in lane $n = (16 + A \mod 4) \mod w$, where: